Recommended age group: 5–11 and 11–18

 The Haiku Challenge encourages students aged 5–18 to celebrate the spirit of the Olympic and Paralympics Games by learning more about Japan and its culture and writing a haiku to celebrate Tokyo 2020.
-Students who enter their haiku by 23 October 2020 will be in with a chance of winning some exclusive prizes, including signed Team GB/ParalympicsGB kit, a personalised Get Set poster featuring their haiku, and a Get Set writing set!
+Students who enter their haiku by extended deadline of 28 May 2021 will be in with a chance of winning some exclusive prizes, including signed Team GB/ParalympicsGB kit, a personalised Get Set poster featuring their haiku, and a Get Set writing set!

 Entries into the Haiku Challenge should: